scrtlabs/SecretNetwork/docs/validators-and-full-nodes/run-full-node-mainnet.md

-# How to join the Enigma Blockhain as a full node on mainnet
+# Run a Full Node

-This document details how to join the EnigmaChain `mainnet` as a validator.
+This document details how to join the Secret Network as a full node.

 ## Requirements